 Community Health Nurse

-Community health nurses provide nursing care.
-They may work in public health, home health care, or community-based health services.
+Community health nurses provide nursing care in a variety of community-based settings.
+They may work in public health or primary care clinics, home health care, or community-based health services.

 Nurse, Public Health Nurse, Registered Nurse